Parv4th1/source-sprint-parvathi/README.md

 # source-sprint-parvathi
-This is a repo for SourceSprint
+This is a repo for SourceSprint.
-The first commit to the repository
+The first commit.